mattyowl/fitScalingRelation/README.md

 ## Software needed

-The code is written in python (2.7.x).
+The code is written in Python (ported to Python3 in March 2022).

 It needs the following packages to be installed:

 * numpy
 * scipy